jeffreyfei/kontex/README.md

   12. Occurrence of anaphors
   13. Occurrence of non-essential information

-We then run this model against a normal extractive summarizer with the [20 news groups dataset](http://qwone.com/~jason/20Newsgroups/) to train it to grab summaries.
+We then run this model against the [textteaser summarizer](http://www.datateaser.com/?textteaser) with the [All the news dataset](https://www.kaggle.com/snapcrack/all-the-news/data) to train it to grab summaries.

 This project was made for "human learning of machine learning" - Jeffrey Fei

+Todo list:
+1. Host the model on a server to let users test it by inputting a title and body